nzoschke/mvi/_reference/faq.md

 title: FAQ
 ---

-## Why do we need 4 datastores (Shared FS, KV, Blob and Databases)?

-## Why don't standalone services use the VPC?
+## Why don't stand-alone services like a Registry use the VPC?
 Is this a security concern?

+## Why do we need 4 datastores (Database, Shared FS, KV and Blob)?